🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 • return to specific sections whenever needed

-🖤 If you’re looking for a journal that combines structure, depth, and emotional support:
+🖤 If you're looking for a shadow work journal that combines structure, depth, emotional safety, and practical guidance:

 🏆 Best Shadow Work Journal for Deep Healing